Iremidee/Project1_AWS_3-Tier_Architecture_Deployment/Deployment_Process.md

 ![VPC3](https://github.com/user-attachments/assets/d915532e-5cec-4f84-a67e-89a61a8355ac)
 ![VPC4](https://github.com/user-attachments/assets/b44302ab-dd9b-47a3-869f-0d6c30503f2b)

-AWS has updated the VPC console to include a preview that allows you to visually see your subnets, availability zones, route tables, and network connections as you create them.
+AWS has updated the VPC console to include a preview that allows us to visually see our subnets, availability zones, route tables, and network connections as you create them.
 You can hover over a subnet, and it will highlight in blue the route that will occur, making it easy to see your connections.

 ![VPC Preview](https://github.com/user-attachments/assets/0f9bdcf2-4b94-4efb-bc4e-bd67ba130c3d)

 When ready, click “Create VPC.”
-You will get real-time updates of the workflow being created.
+And here is the real-time updates of the workflow being created.

 ![VPC Workflow](https://github.com/user-attachments/assets/ed6e792e-d4bc-4d59-b8ea-7dc0909be3e1)
 ![VPC Workflow3](https://github.com/user-attachments/assets/8c9ad7bc-3cf8-43b4-8340-282603f1441d)

-When all of your VPC resources have finished creating, click “View VPC.”
+When all of the VPC resources have finished creating, click “View VPC.”

 ![VPC Created](https://github.com/user-attachments/assets/49153834-326a-48b4-8d55-89784d085ae5)

-We’ve now created a VPC, 2 public subnets, 4 private subnets, a NAT gateway, an internet gateway, and some default route tables.
-Before we move further, navigate to “Subnets” on the left side menu of the VPC console and select one of the subnets you have created.
-Under the “Actions” tab, expand the down arrow and select “Edit subnet settings.”
+I just created a VPC, 2 public subnets, 4 private subnets, a NAT gateway, an internet gateway, and some default route tables.
+Before I move further, I navigated to “Subnets” on the left side menu of the VPC console and selected one of the subnets I have created.
+Under the “Actions” tab, expanded the down arrow and selected “Edit subnet settings”.

 ![Subnets](https://github.com/user-attachments/assets/4ed81440-8fb4-4201-babb-5766808013d1)

-Click “Enable auto-assign IPv4 address” and “Save.”
-Do this for all 6 of your subnets.
+Click “Enable auto-assign IPv4 address” and “Save”, I did this for all 6 the created subnets.

 ![Subnets 1](https://github.com/user-attachments/assets/583e547e-5210-48b6-9178-236b8afd517d)
 ![Subnets2](https://github.com/user-attachments/assets/2ad2a51a-9e21-4dcc-a7e3-0bfe10a7030d)

-# Web Server Tier - Part 2
+# Creating a Web Server Tier - Part 2
+The web server tier also know as the presentation tier houses the user interface, such as the website that a user or client navigates to.
+It can also be thought of as the “front end”.
+In this section I will create my first tier that represents the front end user interface.
+I need to creat an auto scaling group of EC2 instances that will host a custom webpage.

 # Application Tier - Part 3